-To view the port throughput on the switch, press <Enter> while Port Throughput displays on the front panel.
+To view the port throughput on the switch, press the Enter key while Port Throughput displays on the front panel.
 The throughput number represents the number of bytes received plus the number of bytes transmitted per second and is displayed as bytes per second (B/s), kilobytes per second (KB/s), or megabytes per second (MB/s).
-You can select different ports using <Up> and <Down> to monitor a single port or aggregate port performance.
+You can select different ports using the Up and Down buttons to monitor a single port or aggregate port performance.